Resolve Your Business Disputes Quickly

 How much will it cost?

 Where possible we agree fixed fees, "no win–no fee" agreements and even reduced hourly rates.
-Attwells Solicitors have particular expertise in relation to construction disputes, licensing, injunctions, professional negligence, contractual disputes, employment and property disputes.
+Attwells Solicitors have particular expertise in relation to construction disputes, injunctions, professional negligence, contractual disputes, employment and property disputes.

 Price: £350.00 plus VAT